 - If somebody tries to rob you, hand over the goods – It is just not worth being a hero in these kinds of situations.

-Oaxaca is somewhat safer than much of Mexico overall, but that doesn’t mean that you’ll be able to wander around freely without a care in the world.
-Keep our tips in mind and make sure to keep vigilant as you explore this amazing Mexican state.
+Oaxaca is safer than much of Mexico overall, but that doesn’t mean that you’ll be able to wander around freely without a care in the world.
+Keep these tips in mind and make sure to keep vigilant as you explore this amazing Mexican state.

 It’s a great place to go for history, with the colonial centre of the capital city to explore, as much as it is a foodie destination with a wealth of delicious treats to enjoy.